 OK Modifies the monitor configuration as specified and closes the dialog box.
-When you have selected a foreground monitor, it is not loaded when you choose OK; instead, the foreground monitor is loaded automatically after each
+When you have selected a foreground monitor, it is not loaded when you choose OK; instead, you must load it using the File→Load Object...
+(ALT, F, L) command.
+A foreground monitor will be loaded automatically after each Emulation→Reset (ALT, E, E)

-Emulation $\rightarrow$ Reset (ALT, E, E) command.
+command.